Mithyuê

-Mithyuê de Souza Linhares (born October 16, 1989 in Chapecó, Santa Catarina) or simply Mithyuê, is a Brazilian retired footballer and a current futsal player, who plays for Jaén Paraíso Interior FS.
+Mithyuê de Souza Linhares (born 16 October 1989) or simply Mithyuê, is a Brazilian retired footballer and a current futsal player, who plays for Jaén Paraíso Interior FS.
 He is the cousin of fellow futsal player Sérgio Jamur.

 Career

 Futsal career

 Mithyuê was born in Chapecó, and started to play futsal at the age of six.
 He became a professional when he turned 17, playing for Joinville in Liga Futsal.
 He soon became well known in Brazil as the successor of Falcão, the best futsal player in the world.
 Mithyuê lead his team to a league runner-up campaign, scoring 13 goals, and was named rookie of the year and the best flanks position player, alongside Falcão.
 Also in 2007, he earned his first cap for the Brazil national futsal team, at age of 17, making him one of the youngest players ever to receive a cap.
 In the 2008 edition of Liga Futsal, he scored eight goals and JEC earned a 7th place.